Class of 1976

 Shirley Feldkamp Lowman, MSN'76, PhD'84 , of Nashville, passed away March 21, 2019.

-Anne Atkinson Moore , BSN’76, MSN’81, is director of medical affairs, women's health at Mayne Pharma.
-She had been senior medical science liaison for AMAG Pharmaceuticals, and Mid-Atlantic liaison with national thought leaders and various health care professionals (2020).
+Anne Atkinson Moore , BSN'76, MSN'81, is assistant vice president of women's health services at Peppy, headquartered in Wilmington, Delaware.
+She was director of medical affairs, women's health at Mayne Pharma, senior medical science liaison for AMAG Pharmaceuticals, and Mid-Atlantic liaison with national thought leaders and various health care professionals (2022).

 Lesley Mortimer, MSN'76, is a contributing author of the book, Pandemic Home Care, revised for COVID-19, published in 2020.